etan18/Obsidian-Notes/Computer Science/Machine Structures/processes.md

 >Processes provide **isolation** between programs, creating the illusion that each process can use all of the machine's compute power at all times, which is not actually the case.

 Processes provide **reliability** to the system such that bugs can only overwrite memory of the process they're currently in. **Applications** are further abstractions wherein one or more processes are working together.

----
 # managing processes
 Everything outside of the kernel is running in a process.
 Trickily, processes are created and managed by other processes.
 The first `init` process is created by the kernel on boot-up.

 Allowing multiple threads to run on the same process introduces many optimizations and conveniences for running programs.
+- **Daemons** are programs that run solely as background processes, not under the direct control of an interactive user.
+The process name of a daemon will typically have a *d* appended to the end (e.g. `syslogd`)

 ### process control block
 The kernel represents processes with a PCB, or process control block.
 The PCB stores metadata on the process state, such as